ros-industrial/industrial_training/gh_pages/_source/session1/ros2/3-Creating-a-ROS-Package-and-Node.md

   * See [ament_cmake documentation](https://docs.ros.org/en/foxy/How-To-Guides/Ament-CMake-Documentation.html) for more details on common ROS2 CMakeLists rules.
   * _You're allowed to spread most of the CMakeLists rules across multiple lines, which is often required when a target contains many source files or has many dependencies._

 1. We've now told CMake about the _vision_node_ executable and how to build it, but to actually run it, the file must be *installed* along with all the other workspace outputs.
 Typically, the installation location will be the `install/` directory alongside the `src/` directory.
-Add the following lines to declare an installation rule for the _vision_node_ executable:
+Add the following lines after `ament_target_dependencies` but before `ament_package` into your CMakeLists.txt to declare an installation rule for the _vision_node_ executable:

    ``` cmake
    # Mark executables for installation